alexisbourdais/MetaTox/README.md

 As this project was designed for non-bioinformaticians, a graphical interface via zenity was included (optional).

+This project has been tested and run on linux and WSL.

 Due to hardware limitations, MetaTrans and Meta-Predictor may not function correctly.
 Their use is therefore disabled by default.

 ## Quick start